YasseinBilal/CrowdFundingApp/README.md

 # CrowdFundingApp
-Using Ethereum, Solidity, and Smart Contracts to build crowdfunding app based on the ethereum blockchain.
+Using React, Solidity, and Smart Contracts to build crowdfunding app based on the ethereum blockchain.

+# Tech Stack
+- NEXTJS
+- ReactJS
+- Web3.JS
+- Ganache
+- Truffle
+- Solidity